Execute instruction: Computer models

 Fewer 1970s designs include execute instructions: the Nuclear Data 812 minicomputer (1971) (XCT), the HP 3000 (1972) (XEQ), and the Texas Instruments TI-990 (1975) and its microprocessor version, the TMS9900 (1976) (X).
 An execute instruction was proposed for the PDP-11 in 1970, but never implemented for it or its successor, the VAX.
+The Western Digital WD16 (1976) (XCT) is a PDP-11 lookalike with its execute commonly used to single-step programs.
+The Signetics 8X300 (1976) (XEC) executes one instruction from a table of up to 255 instructions.
+Most instructions act as single instruction subroutines but branches are used to implement jump tables.

 Modern instruction sets do not include execute instructions because they interfere with pipelining, prefetching, and other optimizations.

 Semantics

 The instruction to be executed, the target instruction, may be in a register or fetched from memory.
 Some architectures allow the target instruction to itself be an execute instruction; others do not.

 The target instruction is executed as if it were in the memory location of the execute instruction.
 If, for example, it is a subroutine call instruction, execution is transferred to the subroutine, with the return location being the location after the execute instruction.
 However, some architectures implement variants of the execute instruction which inhibit branches.

 The System/360 supports variable-length target instructions.
 It also supports modifying the target instruction before executing it.
 The target instruction must start on an even-numbered byte.

 The GE-600 series supports execution of two-instruction sequences, which must be doubleword-aligned.

 Some architectures support an execute instruction which operates in a different protection and address relocation mode.
 For example, the ITS PDP-10 paging device supports a privileged-mode XCTR 'execute relocated' instruction which allows memory reads, writes, or both to use the user-mode page mappings.
 Similarly, the KL10 variant of the PDP-10 supports the privileged instruction PXCT 'previous context XCT'.

 The execute instruction can cause several problems when one execute instruction points to another one and so on: